PREREQUISITES - MUST READ:

 The first prerequisite is you or someone at your company must have a basic knowledge of IIS to be able to install this application on a web server.
 If you do not know IIS, this is not something we can teach.
 Get with your IIS administrator to install the application.
 Once installed, anyone that is familiar with Crystal Reports will understand how to configure the reports for Web Portal.

-While we can't support the installation of IIS, we DID outline the steps we took installing IIS on Windows Server 2019 (these instructions also work for 2016 or 2022).
+While we can't support the installation of IIS, we DID outline the steps we took installing IIS on Windows Server 2019 (these instructions also work for 2016 or 2022 or 2025).
 If you're starting with a fresh server (like one just "spun up" on AWS), do the following:

 ---